-If you have found an injured seabird, contact Pelican Harbor Seabird Station as they have the specialized facilities to care for injured seabirds.
-They are located at 1279 Northeast 79th Street Miami, FL 33138-4206 (305) 751-9840.
+- Pelican Harbor Seabird Station also accepts birds, but not mammals.
+They are located at 1279 Northeast 79th Street Miami, FL 33138, phone number (305) 751-9840.

-There are other local rehabilitation facilities and centers that will accept native and non-native wildlife.
-You can access a list of these facilities at http://wildliferehabinfo.org/.
-Some excellent information on what to do if you have found a wild animal is also available at http://wildliferehabinfo.org/.
-We can also offer some advice via telephone in these cases.
-If you are unsure of what animal you have or what you should do, please call our hotline at 305-322-8887 before you bring the animal to the museum.
+We are open to visitors from 10 AM to 5:30 PM daily, but we are available to accept injured wildlife and answer phone calls beginning at 7 AM.
+If you are unsure of what animal you have or what you should do, please call our hotline at 305-322-8887 before you bring the animal to the Museum.
 Please leave a message and we will get back to you as soon as we can as our staff may be busy tending to the injured birds we have in the hospital.

 Generally if you find a baby animal it is best to leave it alone.
 Often the animal is not orphaned, and the parent may be out getting food for the animal, or watching the baby.
-Never pick up baby animals and remove them from their natural environment! .
+Never pick up baby animals and remove them from their natural environment!
 If you are calling after hours please visit our webpage for instructions on how to care for the animal until it can be brought to our facility or another rehabilitation facility.

 For further information, please contact the Center at (305) 646-4244 or send email to firstname.lastname@example.org.